lucasjellema/code-face-vue3-intro-reactiive-webapps-aug2023/README.md

 Please make all columns sortable by adding the string *sortable* to their definition.
 ![](images/data-table-sortable.png)

+The application as it should look at this point is available here: https://stackblitz.com/edit/vitejs-vite-loxxsp?file=src%2FApp.vue .

 ### Filter

 The Data Table offers a nice feature: a global search filter.
 The value typed into that filter is used by the DataTable to filter out all records that do not contain the value in one of the designated search fields.

-In `<script>` make these changes - to import the required filter resources as well as the *reactive* mechanisms ref and computed.
+In `<script>` (in *App.vue*) make these changes - to import the required filter resources as well as the *reactive* mechanisms ref and computed.
 Then define the *filters* object as a reactive data element.
 The global filter is defined without a default value and with a filter mode of *contains*.
 Other options allow us to filter for example by exact match or start of the string.

 ```
   import { FilterMatchMode, FilterOperator } from "primevue/api";